-Actual incentive awards for 2016 to the named executive officers averaged 173% of the 2016 target awards.
+Actual incentive awards for 2017 to the named executive officers averaged 154% of the 2017 target awards.
 In addition to comparing awards to approved target levels, the committee also compares its current year awards with prior year awards as part of its determination.
-The committee considered that, for the top three officers, awards approximately 20% higher than the prior year's awards for comparable positions were appropriate.
-Mr. Carter's and Mr. Pflederer's awards were increased by higher amounts in relation to target and in relation to last year's awards due to increased scope of responsibility and individual performance.
+The committee considered that, for the top five officers, awards approximately 6% higher than the 2016 awards for comparable positions were appropriate.
 In determining the actual awards, the committee considered the following factors: